timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Endpoint Protection

-Repository operators SHOULD enable access control to protect their RRDP endpoints.
+Repository operators SHOULD configure access control policies to protect their RRDP endpoints.
 For example, if the repository operator knows HTTP GET parameters are not used to provide service, then the operator can safely block any requests containing GET parameters.